-Although books, photographs and stuffed specimens could provide useful reference, Pollyanna realised at the beginning of her career, that the accuracy, vitality and even humour which sets her work apart comes about through the many hours she spends sketching and studying wildlife.
-This artistic philosophy has led her to undertake a remarkable ongoing series of expeditions to some of the remotest parts of the world to paint endangered and exotic species - often involving gruelling journeys into some of our planet's most inhospitable habitats.
+Although books, photographs and stuffed specimens could provide useful reference, Pollyanna realised at the beginning of her career, that the accuracy, vitality and even humour which sets her work apart came about through the many hours she spent sketching and studying wildlife.
+This artistic philosophy led her to undertake a remarkable ongoing series of expeditions to some of the remotest parts of the world to paint endangered and exotic species - often involving gruelling journeys into some of our planet's most inhospitable habitats.

 Pioneering artists such as Catesby and Audubon were among the first to penetrate the previously unchartered swamps of the Americas, while painter Thomas Baines accompanied the adventurer David Livingstone on his voyage of discovery into the unexplored heart of Africa.
-Pollyanna has continued this legacy of the artist as explorer.
+Pollyanna continued this legacy of the artist as explorer.
 She became the first western woman to travel into a remote area of the Tibetan borderlands in her quest to paint the Giant Pandas.
-She has braved the High Arctic in search of polar bears, and travelled across the deserts and mountains of North America and the rain forests of central America among other expeditions.
-Over the years, Pollyanna's reputation has grown - not just as an artist, but as a painter-traveller - her paintings capturing with flawless detail the diverse beauty of a world that is wild, unspoiled and rich with wildlife.
+She braved the High Arctic in search of polar bears, and travelled across the deserts and mountains of North America and the rain forests of central America among other expeditions.
+Over the years, Pollyanna's reputation grew - not just as an artist, but as a painter-traveller - her paintings capturing with flawless detail the diverse beauty of a world that is wild, unspoiled and rich with wildlife.

-Together with her daughter and business partner, Anna-Louise, who is an accomplished photographer, Pollyanna has embarked on an ongoing series of expeditions to study and sketch wildlife in their natural habitats.
-These trips have inspired a number of critically acclaimed exhibitions, as well as a series of highly successful talks.
+Together with her daughter and business partner, Anna-Louise, who is an accomplished photographer, Pollyanna embarked on an ongoing series of expeditions to study and sketch wildlife in their natural habitats.
+These trips inspired a number of critically acclaimed exhibitions, as well as a series of highly successful talks.